 We have spoken to a large number of pet crematoriums to establish exactly how much it costs to cremate your dog.
-The cost will vary depending on the breed and size of your pet dog as well as the type of service you require and whereabouts in the country you live.
+The cost will vary depending on the breed & size of your pet dog, whereabouts in the UK you are and also the type of service you require.

 (Chihuahua, Pomeranian,Papillon, Bichon Frise,Pug, Shih Tzu, Yorkshire Terrier, Toy Poodle, French Bulldog, Pekingese, cockapoo, jack russell)

 (Cocker Spaniel, English Bulldog, Staffordshire Bull Terrier, Border Collie, English Springer Spaniel, Poodle, English Bull Terrier, Basset Hound)

 (Labrador Retriever, German Shepherd, Labradoodle, Golden Retriever, Rottweiler American Bulldog, Boxer, Doberman, Hungarian Vizsla, Belgian Shepherd Dog, Bullmastiff, Saint Bernard, Great Dane, Mastiff, Rhodesian Ridgeback, Greyhound)

 The average time to cremate a dog is between 30 minutes to 2 hours, depending on the size